It was 9:30 at night and I was driving north on a quiet road, hooked to a cell phone. My 6-year-old son, Lucas, sleepy and tearful, was on the line.

 I listened to his shortened breathing.
 “It’s just like your hockey,” I went on.
 “You love hockey so much, but you also love Mommy.”

 For the moment, Lucas seemed content.
 Now I was the one feeling off-balance.
-I hadn’t expected to be explaining Freudian concepts of love and work to my first grader from the shadowy womb of the car.
+I hadn’t expected to be explaining Freudian concepts of love, economic freedom and work to my first grader from the shadowy womb of the car.
 The need to write and the need to mother were on a collision course that evening.
 The clash seemed particularly jarring because it came amid the holiday season’s heightened expectations.
 It was the week before Thanksgiving, and my children were looking forward to their upcoming vacation in Florida with their father.
 I would miss them, but I welcomed nights of uninterrupted writing time.

 I forced myself to make choices.
 I’d forgo my ongoing fiction class; I’d attend a new screenwriting workshop.
 But the real crunch came with the publishing panel, scheduled for Thursday, the night before my children were leaving.